 Be Afraid was a directorial debut for Drew Gabreski who had previously worked as a cinematographer on various MMA fight specials.

 A couple of years ago Rodney Ashcroft made the fascinating The Nightmare (2015), a documentary about sleep paralysis that was far spookier in just watching those who suffer the condition recounting their experience than most horror films get to be.
 I was counting down the time it would take filmmakers to leap on board this and start exploiting sleep paralysis as a theme.
-So far we have had a handful of desultory efforts such as Alp (2016) and The Man in the Shadows (2017).
+So far we have had a handful of desultory efforts such as Alp (2016), The Man in the Shadows (2017) and Mara (2018).
 One is still waiting for one film to come along and set the benchmark for the theme.

 I was kind of hoping as I set down to watch Be Afraid that it might be the work that does set the benchmark.
 It does get on board some minor well-known names – actors like Brian Krause, Louis Herthum, Michelle Hurd.
 Alas, I was to end up disappointed.
 The biggest killer of the film is how Drew Gabreski’s direction is so tepid.
 Everything is by the book and middle of the road.
 I wanted to grab him by the shoulders, shake him and remind him that he was making a horror film.

 It is not that there isn’t potential for Be Afraid to have done something.
 There are plenty of scenes – where the young son (Michael Leone) is being drawn to the tunnel in the woods by the ghostly missing girl; both Leone and Brian Krause waking from dreams to find shadowy figures in the room; the scene where the bullies are attacked in the tunnel – but the scenes remain lukewarm and uninvolving as though Gabreski were afraid of going for the jugular.